Illinois Lottery: Suspension of payouts

 Beginning on July 1, 2015, the Illinois State Lottery suspended payouts on jackpots of $25,000 or more due to a state budget impasse that would eventually stretch to the end of August 2017.
 In October 2015, this was extended to all winnings above $600.
 The stated reason was that there was no legal authority for the Illinois Lottery or Illinois's comptroller to issue checks.
 Despite this, the state continued to offer its lottery games for play.
-The move has drawn criticism from some lawmakers, including one who has described the move as fraud.
-In 2015, the Illinois Lottery became the subject of a class-action seeking to recoup the monies not paid since the suspension of payouts, including a group of players owed at least $288.4 million.
-On December 7, 2015, Illinois's governor, Bruce Rauner, signed legislation which allowed for the resumption of all payouts.
+The move drew criticism from some lawmakers, including one who has described the move as fraud.
+The following month, the Illinois Lottery became the subject of a class-action seeking to recoup the monies not paid since the suspension of payouts, including a group of players owed at least $288.4 million.
+Finally, on December 7, 2015, Illinois Governor Bruce Rauner signed legislation which allowed for the resumption of all payouts.